Government Cyber Security Showcase Aotearoa

 With adversaries weaponising AI, agencies must evolve their defences.
 This session examines how AI/ML can detect, predict and counter novel threats faster than human-only teams.

-Identity at the Core: Securing Access in a Borderless Government
+Roundtable 6: 84% of Breaches Start with Identity — Securing Access in a Borderless Government

 The Next Wave of Threats, Tech and Trust with the NZQA